 2. In Wyoming a medical doctor (MD), osteopath (DO), or chiropractor (DC) can practice acupuncture without an acupuncture license.

 3. However there is minimal or no training and no competency testing required for a MD, DO, or DC to do acupuncture in Wyoming.
 For a medical doctor (MD) or osteopath (DO) there is no training or testing required to do acupuncture in Wyoming whatsoever.
-A chiropractor (DC) can practice acupuncture in Wyoming with as little as 100 hours of weekend training and no competency testing.
+A chiropractor (DC) can practice acupuncture in Wyoming with as little as 100 hours of mostly online video instruction and no competency testing.
 An acupuncturist is required to have 3250 hours of training which includes a year of supervised clinical internship in a clinic or hospital and extensive instruction in sterile needle technique.
 In addition an acupuncturist must qualify for and pass the 3-day Acupuncture National Board tests administered by the National Commission for the Certification of Acupuncture and Oriental Medicine (NCCAOM) in order to be licensed in Wyoming.

-4. Dr. Borgstrand is a Wyoming licensed chiropractic physician (DC) but he is also a Wyoming licensed acupuncturist (LAc).
-He has completed the education requirements and passed the Acupuncture National Board Tests.
-Dr. Borgstrand has also passed the acupuncture certification examination offered by the National Board of Chiropractic Examiners.
+4. Dr. Borgstrand has completed the education requirements and passed the Acupuncture National Board Tests.
+He has also passed the acupuncture certification examination offered by the National Board of Chiropractic Examiners.
 Most of the states that allow chiropractors to do acupuncture require that every DC doing acupuncture pass this test.
 Wyoming does not.
-In addition to Wyoming, Dr. Borgstrand is licensed to practice acupuncture in Montana and Colorado.
+In addition to Wyoming, Dr. Borgstrand is licensed to practice acupuncture in Montana and Colorado and chiropractic in Montana.

 5. Physical therapists (PT) in Wyoming can use acupuncture needles for what is called “dry needling.”
 A PT may do this in Wyoming with as little as 27 hours of training that does not include any supervised clinical practice or competency testing.